Purbeck Group: Use in construction

+Palaeoenvironment

+Palaeobiota

 No zonal fossil has been recognized for the British Purbeckian strata, but the horizon is approximately equivalent to that of Pensphinctes transilorius of the European continent.
 The Purbeckian equivalents of Spilsby and Speeton are in the zone of Belemnites lateralis.
 Other marine fossils are Hemicidaris purbeckensis and Ostrea distonta, the latter being abundant in the Cinder bed of the Middle Purbeck.
 The fresh-water mollusca include Viviparus (Paludina), Planorbis, Melanopsis, Unio, Cyrena.
 A large number of insect genera has been found in the Middle and Lower Purbeck Group.

 Dinosaurs (Owenodon, Echinodon [known from "Isolated skull elements of at least [three] individuals."]), crocodylians (Goniopholis, Petrosuchus), Cimoliosaurus, the plesiosaurs and the chelonians (Chelone, Pleurosternum) are representative reptiles.
 The mammals, mostly determined from lower jaws, found in the beds mentioned above include Plagiaulax, Amblotherium, Stylodon, Dorsetodon, Triconodon, Spalacotherium and several others.
 The isopod crustacean Archaeoniscus brodiei is very common in the Purbeck of the Vale of Wardour.

 Reptile remains diagnostic to the genus level (Megalosaurus sp (theropod indet), Opisthias) are among the fossils that have been recovered from the formation.

 Fossil eggs referable to the oogenus Mycomorphoolithus are also known from the Purbeck Group.

 The silicified stumps and trunks of cycads and coniferous trees, often surrounded by great masses of calcareous concretions (burrs), are very noticeable in the dirt beds of Portland and near Lulworth.
 Chara is found in the fresh-water cherts of the Middle Purbeck.